thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <img src={zkpsytems} width={zkpsytems} title="Proving architecture of Polygon zkEVM.
 Source: zkevm-techdocs" />
 <center>Some popular zero-knowledge proof systems.
 Source: zkhack.dev</center>

-## How do ZKPs improve scalability on blockchain?
+### How do ZKPs improve scalability on blockchain?

-How are zero-knowledge proofs of any help towards blockchain scalability?
-One of the most desired properties of zero-knowledge proofs is succintness - the ability to prove a statement with a proof much smaller than witness.
-For example, a prover can convince verifier that he has correctly run a computation against a massive database (a few GB) without revealing the whole database to verifier.
-It is as if prover has "compressed" the database into a small piece of proof (a few hundred bytes).
-Moreover, advanced techniques like recursion, aggregation or composition can be applied to further minimize the proof size.
-It is also important that zero-knowledge proof verification is most likely to be cheaper and faster than naively re-running the computation (naive verification).
+One of the most sought-after characteristics of zero-knowledge proofs (ZKPs) is succinctness—the capacity to substantiate a claim with a proof significantly smaller than the original witness.
+For instance, a prover can persuade a verifier that a computation has been correctly executed on a massive database (several gigabytes) without disclosing the entire database to the verifier.
+It is as though the prover has "compressed" the database into a concise proof (a few hundred bytes).
+Additionally, the verification of ZKPs is generally more cost-effective and faster than the naive approach of re-running the computation.
+With ZKPs, the execution of a vast number of transactions on L2 can be verified by a succinct proof submitted on L1 (see the figure bellow).

-Since L1 blockchains are highly secure, we can trust a smart contract (that is carefully audited) to run proof verification for us.
-This is the most common approach when designing a ZK rollup.
-Generally, a simplified ZK rollup looks something like this:

 <img src={zkrollup} width={1280} title="Zk rollup in a nutshell" />
 <center>Zk rollup in a nutshell</center>

-In the figure above, the program fed to prover can be anything, e.g., a voting system, a lottery game, Doom, whatever computing task you want to offload from L1 to L2.
+Since all transactions in L2 can be verify in L1, L2 can inhereity the strong security of L2, even though the validators on L2 is compromised.

 ## Zero-knowledge Ethereum Virtual Machine (zkEVM)

 ### Overview
-zkEVM is an EVM that is verifiable.
-In short, the validity of any computation run on zkEVM can be verified through zero-knowledge proofs (or validity proofs).
-A fun fact about EVM is that it is quasi-Turing-complete (according to Ethereum Yellow Paper), which means EVM can perform pretty much any computation that respects the intrinsic bound set with gas.
-Hence, by making EVM verifiable, we have essentially made all computations on Ethereum's execution layer verifiable.
+zkEVM is a virtual machine that executes smart contract transactions, providing compatibility with both zero-knowledge-proof computations and the EVM.
+EVM is quasi-Turing-complete (according to Ethereum Yellow Paper [[9]](#9)), which means EVM can perform pretty much any computation that respects the intrinsic bound set with gas.
+With the integration of ZKPs, the validity of any computation run on zkEVM can be verified.
 This allows us to "outsource" most of the transaction processing job from Ethereum to L2 via ZK rollup.

+In essence, zkEVM can be described as asserting: "I have correctly executed the EVM with the provided inputs."
+However, this assertion needs to be formalized to be interpretable by the zero-knowledge component of zkEVM.
+This formalization process is analogous to how programmers must write code for computers to understand and perform a task.
+The formal representation required for this purpose is referred to as ZK circuits.

-Another way to think of zkEVM is as a special kind of ZK rollup (the program given to prover is EVM).
-From this viewpoint, we can divide zkEVM into two major parts:
+We can divide zkEVM into two parts:

 - Logic Part:
   - EVM program: EVM's logic expressed as ZK circuits
 - Zero-knowledge Part:
   - Prover: Off-chain program that generates proof given the EVM program and inputs
   - Verifier: Smart contract that performs proof verification
-- Data availability (DA).
-  - L2 Data availability ensures public verifiability, allowing anyone to verify transactions are executed correctly on L2.
 <img src={zkevm} width={1280} />

-Simply put, the statement of zkEVM is something like: I have executed the EVM correctly with the given inputs.
-In reality, this statement must be formalized so that it can be "interpreted" by the zero-knowledge part of zkEVM (similar to how programmers must write code for computer to "understand" a task).
-We refer to said formal representation as ZK circuits.

-The prover can only generate zero-knowledge proofs for statements of a certain format.
-In literature, this format is usually called circuits (or arithmetic circuits) due to its similarity to the regular electric circuits.
-To avoid confusion between these two types of circuits, we refer to the former one as ZK circuit.
-Depending on which proof system & implementation are used, the definition of ZK circuits may differ.
-A few examples are R1CS (used by snarkjs for PlonK, fflonk & Groth16), AIR (used by Winterfell for STARK), etc. Usually, programmers of ZK circuits express the logic in a higher-level language then compile it down to its circuit form.
-The process of converting a high-level program into ZK circuits is called arithmetization.

 Beyond logic and zero-knowledge aspects, ensuring data availability is critical.
 This guarantees users can access their transaction data, safeguarding their assets even in scenarios involving malicious activities.